-Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, claims report
+Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, says report

 Witnesses also claimed that some of the convicts had attended political events during parole.